 The diameter of the labyrinths on the island is between 6 and 25.4 metres.

 Labyrinths for the most part are formed by boulders set in a row.
-The boulders are not especially large (circa 30 - 40 cm in diameter).
+The boulders are not especially large (roughly 30 - 40 cm in diameter).
 The rows are twisted in the form of a spiral; often there are two spirals set one into another, as if two serpents with their heads in the middle looking at each other.
 Along the spiral there are intermittent thicker/ wider heaps of stones and the ends of the spirals are widened as well.

 The entrances are located in the southern part of the labyrinths, but sometimes these entrances can also be found in the south-western, eastern and western parts.
 Although the labyrinths have five types of settings, each of them has got one entrance which also serves as an exit.

 The purpose of these stone settings is unclear.
 It has been suggested that they can symbolise a border between our world and the underworld.
 Thus it may be assumed that the labyrinth was used for specific rituals to help the souls of deceased travel to another world.

 Another hypothesis is that the stone settings served as a model for complex fishing equipment.

 Other labyrinths nearby